 49 Chambers Street – Opened September 2022

 Hall des Lumières is the largest permanent digital art center in New York City.
 Located in the historic Emigrant Industrial Savings Bank, the exhibition seamlessly showcases legendary works across the Beaux-Arts architecture.
 Its three exhibition areas span 31,000 square feet.
-The center opened with its inaugural exhibition Gustav Klimt: Gold in Motion.
-Destination COSMOS: The Immersive Space Experience is currently on exhibit through June 4th, 2023, with participation from NASA.

 Lower Manhattan Retail Updates